Counting Data Processing

 Site Data Processing

-• Auto: The virtual meter if there is one, or else the photovoltaic production.
+• Auto: The virtual meter if there is one; otherwise, the photovoltaic production.

-• Selected Meter from Dropdown: the system ignores the raw data from this meter and reconstructs it from the others.
+• Meter selected from the dropdown list: the system ignores the raw data of this meter and reconstructs it from the others.
 This mode is impossible if there is a virtual meter.
-Note that a "disabled" meter should not be selected.
+Note that a "deactivated" meter should not be selected.

-• Data Cleaning: removes negative or inconsistent data in the validated data.
+• Data Cleaning: removes negative or inconsistent data from the validated data.

 Reconstruction of Site Data (Resample all site)